chalk-it-up/slate/source/includes/charity/2_charity.md

 ## Update Charity Details
-This endpoint is used to update the details of a charity.
+This endpoint can be used to update the details of a charity.

 ### TODO
 - Normalise charity contacts